united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 contextualize the information, meaning: we want to link gained data to specific products, because right now we only have asset specific values with timestamps.

-First we should use microservices (stateless if possible) to convert messages under a `raw` topic into messages under `processValue` or `processValueString`.
-This typically only requires resending the message under the appropriate topic.
+First microservices should be used (stateless if possible) to convert messages under a `raw` topic into messages under `processValue` or `processValueString`.
+This typically only requires resending the message under the appropriate topic or breaking messages with multiple values apart into single ones.

 There are four specific kinds of messages regarding the digital shadow which need to be sent to the the `MQTT-to-postgres`
 function: